guertinlab/Nascent_RNA_Methods/README.md

 ## Reference gene annotation

 The quality control metrics outlined herein require the counting of sequence reads that align to three genomic features: exons, intron, and promoter-proximal pause regions.
 Gene annotations are available from many sources and we outline retrieval and parsing of GTF files from Ensembl (cite).
 The Ensembl website (http://www.ensembl.org/index.html) contains the information for the latest release, which at the time of writing this manuscript is release 104 for hg38.
+After retrieving and unzipping the file we parse out all exon 1 annotations--note that a single gene can have multiple first exons due to the presence of different gene isoforms.
+Ensembl chromosome numbers do not include the preceding "chr", so the first `sed` command appends "chr" to the chromosome name.
+The output of this is piped to `awk`, which prints the indicated fields.
+Subsequent `sed` commands drop the semicolon and quote characters from the gene and Ensembl IDs while editing the mitochondrial chromosome to match the reference genome, "chrM" as opposed to "chrMT".
+Finally the output is sorted by the first, then second  column, in ascending order.
+The resultant BED6 files for the exons include the chromosome coordinates in columns 1-3, Ensembl transcript ID (ENST), gene name, and strand information.

+Ensembl transcript ID ENST Ensembl Gene ID ENSG

 ```